mgoldgirsh/The-Sharing-Project/README.md

 # The Sharing Project Website Information

 ### The website HTML, CSS, Javascript and images for The Sharing Project
-- The website URL: TBD
+- The website URL: www.thesharingproject.tk
 - Our Facebook: https://www.facebook.com/The-Sharing-Project-100773538293471
 - Update necessary!